 Sometimes people are looking to convert grams into cups.
 If you know the density of the product as well as its weight in grams, you can find the volume of the ingredient in cups.

 Allow us to throw in a bit of a curve ball here by reminding you that if you want to calculate the density of pixels on your screen, this is not the calculator your looking for, try this one.

 Another way to calculate the weight to volume ratio of an object is to use the density formula.
 The calculation is not too complicated as you only need to do one operation to find it.

 - v - volume

 Density of water

 There are also other aspects which affects water's density.
 It changes slightly whether it is tap, fresh or salt water.
-Everything dissolved particle inside a body of water affects its density.
+Every dissolved particle inside a body of water affects its density.